If you got the wrong directions to drive, walk, or cycle to a place, you can tell us which step was incorrect.

-Report wrong directions
+Report a wrong step

 - On your computer, open Google Maps.